francoisbaudouin/LaZone/README.md

 ## PROJECT INITIALISATION

-At the root of your repository, you need to create "db_password.txt" and "db_root_password.txt" that contains your password(Don't share it):
+At the root of your repository, you need to create "db_password.txt" and "db_root_password.txt" that contain your password(Don't share it):

 db_password.txt: